philfrei/AudioCue/README.md

 An important feature of *AudioCode* is the the ability to drill down to individual playing instances of a cue and alter properties in real time.
-To drill down to a specific instance, we can one of two methods to capture an `int` handle that will identify the instance.
+To drill down to a specific instance, we can use one of two methods to capture an `int` handle that will identify the instance.
 The first is to capture the return value of the play method, as follows: